 Once you have figured out where you are going to work, it's time to decide when.
 Working from home can be a challenge when your looming deadlines are only a room away.
 Resist the urge to re-open that laptop by setting work hours just like at the office.
 This will help keep yourself accountable to a schedule while preventing productivity burnout.

 Can't do Dolly Parton's 9-to-5?
 Find the times that work best for you and your family.
 Once you have a schedule, stick to it!
 Your kids are also going through a huge transition and secretly crave stability.
 Setting your "office hours" is a great way to get the whole family back into a daily routine.

 4. Turn Off Distractions

-Staying focused on the tasks ahead and shutting out the noise, even for a few hours, is important.
-This will help keep you motivated through the work that needs to be done but also give your soul a chance a rest.
+Staying focused on the tasks ahead and shutting out the noise, even for a few hours, is crucial.
+This will help keep you motivated through the work that needs to be done but also giving your soul a chance a rest.

 5. Stay Social While Social Distancing

 Whoever created the video conference is a genius.
 Humans are social creatures by nature.
 The small interactions you have at work around the water cooler or talking to Dani about her weekend, go a long way in breaking up the monotony of the day and help us feel less alone in the world.

 Isolation isn't kind, so remember to catch up with your coworkers throughout the day and keep the lines of communication open.
 Instead of a phone call, try video conferencing with business communication tools like Zoom or Skype.
 Collaborate with your work bestie on that upcoming presentation.
 Though we are apart, technology has grown by leaps and bounds to keep us all connect.
 Be sure to take advantage of those tools to communicate with your team.